 All vehicle modifications that cost more than $2,500 require the VR Manager approval and documentation in RHW.

-TWC assistance with the initial purchase of a vehicle is a maximum of $4,000 down payment, based on demonstrated financial need.
+TWC assistance with the initial purchase of a vehicle is a maximum of $4,000 down payment, based on demonstrated financial need, and requires regional director approval (see C-204-11: Helping the Customer with Payments for a Modified Vehicle).
 Payment is in the form of a warrant payable to the customer, which the customer signs over to the vehicle dealer.

 Payment Procedure